brucou/functional-rose-tree/README.md

 It is however impossible to convert any of those tree data structure towards an object tree.

+## traverseObj :: ExtendedTraversalSpecs -> Tree -> A
+### Description
+Allows to traverse an object (POJO), applying a visiting function to every property.
+Traversal strategy can be specified (pre-order, post-order, or breadth-first).

+### Types
+Types are as introduced previously.

+### Other contracts
+Old same old.

+### Examples
+Cf. tests

 # Tests
 - `npm run test`